Skip to content

 Terminal window

-renku viewer:start
+renku viewer

-Stop it when done:
+Stop the background viewer server when done:

 Terminal window